Admitted Students

 WHAT IS THE DUKE GAP YEAR PROGRAM?

 Students who wish to participate in Duke’s intentional gap year community are invited to apply to the Duke Gap Year Program.
-Applicants to the DGYP may request between $5,000 and $15,000 in funding to support eligible gap year experiences.
+All DGYP applicants may request from $5,000 to $15,000 in funding toward eligible gap year activities.
+Those with financial need may be eligible for up to $25,000, with exact totals depending on level of financial need.
 DGYP participants must adhere to the gap year conditions and fulfill a few other requirements, including but not limited to contributions to the DGYP blog and Instagram account.
 Applications open in the spring.

 Remember: if you do not apply or are not admitted to the DGYP, you can still request an independent gap year on your student portal.